jakedex/minimal-es6-starter/README.md

 # Minimal ES6 Starter

->:bullettrain_side: A minimal starter to get up and running with ES6+ features in no time.
+>:bullettrain_side: A bare bones starter to get up and running with ES6+ features in no time.

 #### Features:
 - ES6, Stage 0 features "just work"